wernight/powerline-web-fonts/README.md

 ```

 If you have [Crouton](https://github.com/dnschneid/crouton) installed on a developer mode Chromebook,
-or if you're pretty much on any other OS, you can install those fonts locally or copy them locally
+or if you're on pretty much any other OS, you can install those fonts locally or copy them locally
-and it'll work with little to not effort.
+and it'll work with little to no effort.

 Note that the RawGit links require a specific commit SHA-1 because files are cached permanently.
 Please update your projects to use the `CDN` links, as [overusage of the development URLs (those without `cdn.`), could result in this repo being blacklisted from RawGit](https://github.com/rgrove/rawgit/wiki/Frequently-Asked-Questions).